What chronic stress is doing to your sex life

 Try re-evaluating after looking at what else is going on.

 One of my clients, let’s call her Marie, works a stressful 9 to 5 where she constantly must deliver results.
-She comes home after a long day, helps her daughter with homework and cooks dinner.
+She comes home after a long day, helps her daughter with homework, and cooks dinner.
 Her partner sometimes helps but she finds herself doing a disproportionally larger part of the household chores (a study finds on average women do 2 more hours of housework a day than their male partners).
 At the end of the day, she’ll sometimes treat herself to a glass of wine and then it’s time for bed to repeat the cycle all over again.

 To me it’s clear why she may be experiencing low libido.